1975

 IPHS Founded at Kenyon College

-The Integrated Program in Humane Studies launches as an interdisciplinary humanities program, grounding students in philosophy, literature, history, and the arts — the questions that define what it means to be human.
+The Integrated Program in Humane Studies launches as an interdisciplinary humanities program.
+From the start: philosophy, literature, history, and the arts working in concert to ask what it means to live well, what we owe one another, and how knowledge should be made and shared.
+These are the questions everything that follows is built on.

 2013